Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 ### JF 4.3
 - Is able to build, manage and deploy code into the relevant environment
 - I took lead on writing code relating to GitHub Actions workflows, test, and build and deploy.
 I also took lead on configuring Render and Railway to deploy the frontend and backend, respectively.
 Initially, the project was fully deployed.
-After, with the help of my team, adding the necessary environment variables due to more code implemented in the codebase, deployment was successful and ready for production.
+After adding more code, deployment failed, But with the help of my team, adding the necessary secret environment variables, deployment was successful and ready for production.

 ### JF 4.4